-- 1.8 Chapter two of this report sets out the current and historic context of the town and summarises the key points arising from the baseline analysis. - 1.9 Chapter three sets out the challenges and opportunities within Barnoldswick, setting out how Barnoldswick is doing today and summarising ideas and feedback from the consultation events. - objectives for regeneration in Barnoldswick, which have been used to shape the masterplan and align ideas. - 1.11 Chapter five illustrates our recommendations for changing and enhancing spaces in Barnoldswick, categorised by theme. - framework, which breaks down the masterplan into a series of projects and provides a delivery and funding strategy to aid implementation of each project, alongside an action plan.
+- 1.8 Chapter two of this report sets out the current and historic context of the town and summarises the key points arising from the baseline analysis. - 1.9 Chapter three sets out the challenges and opportunities within Barnoldswick, setting out how Barnoldswick is doing today and summarising ideas and feedback from the consultation events. - chapter four sets out our vision and objectives for regeneration in Barnoldswick, which have been used to shape the masterplan and align ideas. - 1.11 Chapter five illustrates our recommendations for changing and enhancing spaces in Barnoldswick, categorised by theme. - 1.12 Chapter six sets out the delivery framework, which breaks down the masterplan into a series of projects and provides a delivery and funding strategy to aid implementation of each project, alongside an action plan.